swiftlang/swift-evolution/Proposal.md

     /// - Parameter belongsInSecondPartition: A predicate used to partition the
     ///   collection.
 All elements satisfying this predicate are ordered after
     ///   all elements not satisfying it.
+    /// - Returns: A tuple containing a new array that is partitioned by the
-    /// - Returns: The index of the first element in the reordered collection
+    ///   `belongsInSecondPartition` predicate and the index of the first
-    ///   that matches `belongsInSecondPartition`.
-If no elements in the
+    ///   element in the array that matches the predicate.
+If no elements in
-    ///   collection match `belongsInSecondPartition`, the returned index is
+    ///   the array match the predicate, the returned index is equal to the
-    ///   equal to the collection's `endIndex`.
+    ///   array's `endIndex`.
     ///
     /// - Complexity: O(*n*) where *n* is the number of elements. public func stablyPartitioned(